opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 If you select one of the entries for Service and Operation Name and go to the **Traces** column to select a trace, it will add the service and operation as filters for you.

 In **Traces**, you can see the latency and errors for the filtered service and operation for each individual Trace ID in the list.

 ![Select data source]({{site.url}}{{site.baseurl}}/images/trace-analytics/service-trace-data.png)

-Next, you can select an individual Trace ID to view more detailed information including all of the spans for the service and operations.
+If you select an individual Trace ID, you can see more detailed information about the trace, such as time spent by the service and each span for the service and operation.
+You can also view the payload that you get from the index in JSON format.

 ![Select data source]({{site.url}}{{site.baseurl}}/images/trace-analytics/trace-details.png)